 - Set aside time to do things as a family.
 Even on a budget, there are free and low-cost things to do with kids and with your partner – and family time is important for everyone involved.
 Have a picnic in the local park with favorite family foods.
 Take advantage of family days at local zoos, theme parks, or attractions.
 Frequent the library storytimes or arts and craft days (most libraries have a whole schedule you can look up online).
 Find out when local museums have family days.
 Have a movie night at home with favorite movies – make a pillow fort, wear comfy pajamas, and pop popcorn.

 - Find what works for you, and feel good about it.
 Just like parenting, juggling school, work, and family can look different for everyone.
 One size does not fit all, and what works for me might not work for you.
 Don’t be afraid to lean on friends, mentors, and family members, and don’t be bashful about asking for help if you need it.
 You might find that you need to go through some trial-and-error to find what runs smoothest for your family, and that’s okay.

 Here at Thesis Editor, we know what it’s like to have a million balls in the air.
 Let us help with editing, formatting, or statistics.
 Focus your time on the ideas you want to convey in your dissertation and let us help you with the mechanics.
 You have a lot going on, and we can help ease some stress and enable you to move through the dissertation process more quickly.
-Contact us today to see how we can help! < Dr. Roda's interview in Boston Voyager!
-Choosing a Theoretical Framework >
+Contact us today to see how we can help! < Self-Care During COVID-19 EndNote: An Introduction >